-Extratropical cyclone; diabatic process; large-scale-convective precipitation split ics polewards (e.g. Oort and Peixóto, 1983; Peixóto and Oort, 1984; Trenberth and Stepaniak, 2003; Messori and Czaja, 2012).
+Extratropical cyclones are responsible for much of the weather variability at midlatitudes, and are important for the planetaryscale energy budget by transporting energy from the Tropics polewards (e.g. Oort and Peixóto, 1983; Peixóto and Oort, 1984; Trenberth and Stepaniak, 2003; Messori and Czaja, 2013).
 Their practical importance is evidenced by the economic impact associated with the strong winds and heavy precipitation that these weather systems can produce.
-For instance, one single event, windstorm 'Kyrill' on 18 January 2007, caused insured losses of up to £2.7 billion (\$4.3 billion) and economic losses of at least twice as much (Pinto et al., 2012).
+For instance, one single event, windstorm Kyrill on 18 January 2007, caused insured losses of up to \$2.7 billion (\$4.3 billion) and economic losses of at least twice as much (Pinto et al., 2012).